thruthesky/firelibrary/README.md

  You can change this behaviour on `settings.ts`.

 * For Mobile App, since it has no domain, you need to hard code on `settings.ts`.
  Mobile App also needs different name.
  So, If you work on building Mobile App, you may need to have a separate work space.
  You may differenciate by environment when you are building for Mobile App.

+## Multiple Domain but Single Database

+* you don't have to separate data by each domain.
+ * Just fix `domain` variable in `settings.ts` with 'database'.
+   And all data of all domain will be saved under `/fire-library/database/...`.